nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

   - mod_rewrite
   - WordPress
 ---
 My wife has a site that needs two WordPress blog installations.
 The URLs differ by a subdirectory name.
 Both blogs need to be (URL-wise) subdirectories of /blog/.
 They need to be completely independent of each other, yet use the same custom theme.
 And there used to be just a single blog, which was *not* in a subdirectory; its permalinks must not break.
 (It has nice URLs with the date and title in them, not post ID-style URLs).
-And because I&#8217;m the husband, I get to maintain it, so tack &#8220;easy to maintain&#8221; onto the requirements (it must be easy to upgrade WP in both blogs, for example).
-In this article I&#8217;ll show you how I did it with a single .htaccess file, a single copy of WordPress, two MySQL databases, and a single configuration file.
+And because I'm the husband, I get to maintain it, so tack "easy to maintain" onto the requirements (it must be easy to upgrade WP in both blogs, for example).
+In this article I'll show you how I did it with a single .htaccess file, a single copy of WordPress, two MySQL databases, and a single configuration file.

 ### Fixing URLs

 As I mentioned, there used to be a blog at /blog/ which must not break.
 Suppose this blog was about dogs and my wife has recently started blogging about cats.
 She wants two completely independent blogs: /blog/dogs/ and /blog/cats/.
 Now the old permalinks structure, e.g. /blog/2006/03/01/dogs-are-great/, must redirect to /blog/**dogs/**2006/03/01/dogs-are-great/.
 How to do this?

-I&#8217;m not a mod_rewrite wizard, but I figured there must be a way.
-And indeed there is: if an incoming URL doesn&#8217;t contain dogs or cats, it can be rewritten and redirected to the new URL.
-Here&#8217;s the code, which goes in /blog/.htaccess:
+I'm not a mod_rewrite wizard, but I figured there must be a way.
+And indeed there is: if an incoming URL doesn't contain dogs or cats, it can be rewritten and redirected to the new URL.
+Here's the code, which goes in /blog/.htaccess:

 <pre>RewriteBase /blog/
 RewriteCond %{REQUEST_URI} !dogs|cats